-Victoria Janssen reviews for Publishers Weekly.
-Her most recent novel is The Duke and the Pirate Queen (Harlequin Spice, 2010).
-As fantasy erotica, it has pirates, sharks, and the Island of the Lotus Eaters.
+Victoria Janssen (she/her) currently writes space opera cottagecore for Kalikoi.
+Her most recent novel is The Duke and the Pirate Queen (Harlequin Spice, 2010), a fantasy erotica including pirates, sharks, and the Island of the Lotus Eaters.
 It's set in the same universe as her first novel, The Duchess, Her Maid, The Groom and Their Lover (Harlequin Spice, 2008), which has been translated into French, German, and Russian.

 Her major historical research interest is World War I, which is reflected in some of her fiction.
 Her second novel, The Moonlight Mistress (Harlequin Spice, 2009), was a finalist for a RT Book Reviews Reviewers' Choice Award.
 A tie-in story with a cross-dressing soldier heroine, "Under Her Uniform (Hailey’s Story)" (Spice Briefs, 2021), was translated into Japanese.
 "The Aid Station, 1916" (For the Love of a Soldier: Military Erotic Romance, ed.
 Wright; Circlet Press, 2017) and "Delivery" (Thunder of War, Lightning of Desire: Lesbian Military Historical Erotica, ed.
 Green; Lethe Press, 2015) also use WWI as a historical setting.